lanasdev/solarjobs/README.md

-# Supabase Starter
+# Solar jobs

-This starter configures Supabase Auth to use cookies, making the user's session available throughout the entire Next.js app - Client Components, Server Components, Route Handlers, Server Actions and Middleware.
+This is a simple app that allows users to create and manage solar jobs.
+It is built with Next.js and Supabase.

 ## Deploy your own